 In order to better understand how often SUDC truly occurs, we need population-based studies where we examine cases that reflect the gender and ethnic diversity of the general population.
 The Sudden Unexplained Death in Childhood Registry and Research Collaborative (SUDCRRC) of NYU Langone Health, which is supported in part from funding from the SUDC Foundation, has the largest database of SUDC victims to date.

-The term SUDC was first published in 2005.
-It had received very little focus from public health officials, has not received targeted public research funding and there have been no major awareness campaigns devoted to addressing it.
-Currently, awareness efforts are limited to the vital work of the SUDC Foundation and its community.
+SUDC was first defined in 2005.
+Although it was not new, this was the first public recognition of unexplained childhood deaths since the redefinition of SIDS in 1989, which excluded children older than 12 months.
+SUDC has received little attention from public health officials.
+Current awareness efforts are driven by the SUDC Foundation.
 Unfortunately, most people first learn of SUDC after a tragedy in their own child, their patient or someone they know.
 Raising awareness of SUDC is at the core of the work of the SUDC Foundation.

 At this time, we do not know what causes SUDC.
 Sudden Unexplained Death in Childhood (SUDC) is a category of death, not a cause of death, in children between the ages of 1 and 18 that remains unexplained after a thorough investigation, including an autopsy.
 It is likely that SUDC does not have a single cause, but many causes, and is an umbrella term to describe these deaths that have not been specifically determined.

 No. At this time, we do not know what causes SUDC, how to predict it or how to prevent it.
 Through research, we strive to discover the risk factors and underlying causes of SUDC that will lead to its prevention.
 In the meantime, the SUDC Foundation recommends all families follow guidelines provided by the American Academy of Pediatrics in regards to attending regular child wellness visits, maintaining current vaccinations and seeking medical care when needed.